10 Facts You Didn’t Know About the Paralegal Studies Program at Fremont University

 2. It takes just 15 months to complete Fremont’s Paralegal program

-Some schools only offer a Paralegal certificate in the amount of time it takes to earn an associate’s degree at Fremont College.
+Some schools only offer a Paralegal certificate in the amount of time it takes to earn an associate’s degree at Fremont University.

 3. The program offers flexible scheduling

 Fremont University offers day and night classes in the Paralegal Studies program.
 This allows students to plan school around their life – rather than planning their life around school.
 Flexible scheduling means it’s more likely for students to stay in school and perform better.